Acedyn/zorro-core/README.md

 Tools can be nested, there is higher level type of tools than others

-- **command**: A command is the smallest type of tool, it is rarely used alone and define a piece of code to execute on a given client.
+- **command**: A command is the smallest type of tool, it is rarely used alone and define a piece of code to execute on a given processor.
 - **action**: Used to group and organise commands into a dependency graph and execute it sequencially.
 - **widget**: A group of graphical components bound to a command, used to build interactive GUI
 - **hook**: Used to attach commands or actions to a particular event.